Drinking Cistus incanus tea may keep mosquitos and ticks away. Here’s the best Cistus tea brew method.

 The goal of any Cistus brew is to maximize the flavinoid phenolic profile of the tea.

 The traditional advice is to brew Cistus tea three times.
 Let’s take a minute to understand the reasons behind this advice.
 First, it’s important to understand a technical, if somewhat odd-sounding, term called “tea-creaming.”
 Tea cream is a precipitate observed in cooled tea.
+Sometimes seen as a “rainbow” film on the surface of the tea.
 Said another way, tea cream is the elements that fall out of solution or fail to go into solution in the brew process.

 Almost any tea or herbal infusion is susceptible to tea-creaming.
 For Cistus incanus, the tea cream precipitate has been found to contain quercitrin, ellagitannins, and gallic acid.
 To clarify, if these important compounds are left behind in the “tea cream,” those compounds don’t make it into your body when you drink the tea.
 That’s why many herbal practitioners insist Cistus must be brewed three times to capture its full health benefit.